inedible-dev/MusicBar/README.md

 ## Can't open the Application?

-  For now, code signing is still broken.
   To make it work, run these command

   ```console
   $ xattr -d com.apple.quarantine <your_path_to_folder>/MusicBar.app